-Adhesion is a complication of hernia repair surgery using mesh implants that can result in injuries.
+Adhesion is an adverse event stemming from hernia repair surgery using mesh implants that can result in injuries.
 If you are a victim of adhesion associated with an implant, you should contact your doctor immediately.
 Once you are well, you should then contact a personal injury lawyer to determine if you should pursue a lawsuit for injuries caused by the hernia mesh device.

 Defective mesh implants have been the subject of lawsuits in recent history.
 A common injury named in these lawsuits has been adhesion.
 Our personal injury lawyers want to make sure you are well-informed about what adhesion is and how it could be related to your hernia repair surgery.

 - 2. How do adhesions result from hernia repair with a mesh implant?

 - 3. What are the complications of adhesions?

 - 4. What are the symptoms of adhesion caused by hernia repair?

 - 5. What are some of the injuries adhesion causes?

 - 6. How are adhesions diagnosed and what is the prognosis?